annson24/GM9Megascript/README.md

 For normal gm9 usage:

-1. Download the "AIO Megascript.txt" and rename it to "AIO Megascript.gm9"
+1. Download the "AIO Megascript.gm9"
 2. Move or copy it to sdmc\gm9\scripts
 3. Run godmode9 on your 3ds and press the home button.
 4. Select "scripts," and select the AIO Megascript.

 For use with PCLess b9s install:

-1. Download the "AIO Megascript.txt" and rename it to "AIO Megascript.gm9"
+1. Download the "AIO Megascript.gm9"
 2. Move or copy it to sdmc\gm9\scripts
 3. Download the "18.02.14 PCLessB9SPack.7z" and open it.
 4. Inside the archive, find and extract the "annson24" folder to the root of your sdmc.